ViciousSquid/Dosidicus/README.md

 # Dosidicus electronicae
-A virtual squid in the style of a Tamagotchi digital pet - a neural network with 5 neurons

-Implementation of a (nearly) full Tamagotchi logic - look after the pets needs or it will get sick and die :-(
+A virtual squid in the style of a Tamagotchi digital pet -  look after the pets needs or it will get sick and die :-(

 [ A research project ]